developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 13/README.md

 ```

-# 51. Write Integration Test for updating the MovieInfo Document
+# 51. Write Integration Test for updating the MovieInfo Document.

 - Update year on Document.